-Addressing the Needs of English as an Additional Language (EAL) Students in the Secondary Mainstream
+Addressing the Needs of English as an Additional Language (EAL) Students in Secondary Schools

 How can you maximise the engagement and learning of English as an Additional Language (EAL) students in content areas of the mainstream?